dagster-io/dagster/docs/docs-beta/docs/tutorial/01-etl-tutorial-introduction.md

 In this tutorial, you'll build an ETL pipeline with Dagster that:

-1. Imports sales data to DuckDB
+- Imports sales data to DuckDB
-2. Transforms data into reports
+- Transforms data into reports
-3. Runs scheduled reports automatically
+- Runs scheduled reports automatically
-4. Generates one-time reports on demand
+- Generates one-time reports on demand

-## What you'll learn
+## You will learn to:

-- Setting up a Dagster project with the recommended project structure
+- Set up a Dagster project with the recommended project structure
-- Creating Assets with metadata
+- Create Assets with metadata
-- Using Resources to connect to external systems
+- Connect Dagster to external systems with Resources
-- Building dependencies between assets
+- Build dependencies between assets
-- Running a pipeline by materializing assets
+- Run a pipeline by materializing assets
-- Adding schedules, sensors, and partitions to your assets
+- Add schedules, sensors, and partitions to your assets
-- Refactor project into recommended structure
+- Refactor project when it becomes more complex

-[Add image for what the completed global asset graph looks like]

 ## Prerequisites